Immunotools/IgDetective/README.md

 * orange: D,
 * green: J.

+In this example, the IGH locus is located on the reverse-complementary strand and has the J-D-V ordering of IG genes.
 Positions of IG genes are shown within a range from the leftmost IG gene to the rightmost IG gene.

 ## Development
 We are actively working to make IGDetective better.
 Please report any bugs to GitHub.